PhilipPartsch/open-someip-spec/src/someip-sd.rst

 A link-up event on the clients Ethernet link shall start the Initial Wait Phase (consider UDP-NM and others).
 SOME/IP-SD Subscribe Eventgroup entry shall be sent out as described above.

 .. feat_req:: 🎯
+    :id: feat_req_someipsd_1182
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+The client shall have its UDP port open and ready to receive messages before sending a Subscribe Eventgroup entry, if unreliable events and notification events exist in the interface definition (e.g. FIBEX or ARXML).

+.. feat_req:: 🎯
     :id: feat_req_someipsd_767
     :reqtype: Requirement
     :security: NO